 "Estimated Maintenance Capital Expenditures" means an estimate made in good faith by the Board of Directors (with the concurrence of the Conflicts Committee) of the average quarterly Maintenance Capital Expenditures that the Partnership will need to incur to maintain the operating capacity or asset base of the Partnership Group (including the Partnership's proportionate share of the average quarterly Maintenance Capital Expenditures of its Subsidiaries that are not wholly owned) existing at the time the estimate is made.
 The Board of Directors (with the concurrence of the Conflicts Committee) will be permitted to make such estimate in any manner it determines reasonable.
-The estimate will be made at least annually and whenever an event occurs that is likely to result in a material adjustment to the amount of Maintenance Capital Expenditures on a long-term basis.
+The estimate will be made at least annually and whenever an event occurs that is likely to result in a material adjustment to the amount of Maintenan ce Capital Expenditures on a long-term basis.
 The Partnership shall disclose to its Partners any change in the amount of Estimated Maintenance Capital Expenditures in its reports made in accordance with Section 8.3 to the extent not previously disclosed.
 Except as provided in the definition of Subordination Period, any adjustments to Estimated Maintenance Capital Expenditures shall be prospective only.

-"Event of Withdrawal" has the meaning assigned to such term in Section 11.1(a)
+"Event of Withdrawal" has the meaning assigned to such term in Section 11.1(a).

 "Expansion Capital Expenditures" means cash expenditures for Acquisitions or Capital Improvements.
-Expansion Capital Expenditures shall not include Maintenance Capital Expenditures.
-Expansion Capital Expenditures shall include interest (and related fees) on debit incurred and distributions on equity incurred, in each case, to finance the construction of a Capital Improvement and paid during the period beginning on the date that the Partnership enters into a binding obligation to commence construction of the Capital Improvement and ending on the earlier to occur of the date that such Capital Improvement Commences Commercial Service or the date that such Capital Improvement Commences commercial Service or the date that such Capital Improvement is abandoned or disposed of.
-Debt incurred or equity issued to fund any such construction period interest payments, or such construction period distribution so nequity paid during such period shall also be deemed to be debt or equity, as the case may be, incurred to finance the construction of a Capital Improvement.
+Expansion Capital Expenditures shall not include Maintenance Capital Expenditures Shall not include Maintenance Capital Expenditures shall not include interest (and related fees) on debt incurred and distributions on equity incurred, in each case, to finance the construction of a Capital Improvement and paid during the period beginning on the date that the Partnership enters into a binding obligation to commence construction of the Capital Improvement and ending on the earlier to occur of the date that such Capital Improvement Commences Commercial Service or the date that such Capital Improvement is abandoned or disposed of.
+Debt incurred or equity issued to fund any such construction period distribution so ne equity paid during such period shall also be deemed to be debt or equity, as the case may be, incurred to finance the construction of a Capital Improvement.

-"First Contribution Agreement" means that certain Contribution and Conveyance Agreement, dated as of November ..., 2007, among the General Partner, the Partnership, the Operating Company and Navios Maritime Holdings, together with the additional conveyance documents and instruments contemplated or referenced thereunder.
+"First Contribution Agreement" means that certain Contribution and Conveyance Agreement, dated as of November , 2007, among the General Partner, the Partnership, the Operating Company and Navios Maritime Holdings, together with the additional conveyance documents and instruments contemplated or referenced thereunder.